 Another way to smear is to use a sponge with edible paint straight onto the smoothed fondant and does not require patterns to be aligned.

-Okay this the one that I specialise in, more than any other cake art technique.
+Okay this the one that I specialize in, more than any other cake art technique.

 I have always loved coloring, mixing and using any form of painting.
 I am not sure where this passion came from as my Grandmother never did anything with painting.